 - Less commonly, to detect excess growth hormone and to help diagnose and monitor the treatment of two rare conditions, acromegaly and gigantism

-IGF-1 testing and a GH suppression test (see the Common Questions section) can be used to detect and monitor the treatment of a GH-producing pituitary tumor.
+IGF-1 testing and a GH suppression test can be used to detect and monitor the treatment of a GH-producing pituitary tumor.
 An anterior pituitary tumor is typically confirmed with imaging scans (X-rays, CT scan, MRI) that help identify and locate the tumor.
 If surgery is necessary, GH and IGF-1 levels are measured after the tumor’s removal to determine whether the entire tumor was successfully removed.
 Drug and/or radiation therapy may be used in addition to, or sometimes instead of, surgery to try to decrease GH production and return IGF-1 to a normal or near-normal concentration.
 IGF-1 may be ordered to monitor the effectiveness of this therapy at regular intervals for years afterward to monitor GH production and to detect tumor recurrence.

 IGF-1 levels and the measurement of GH can also provide information related to GH insensitivity.
 Before performing definitive GH testing, if the IGF-1 level is found to be normal for age and sex, GH deficiency is excluded and definitive testing is not necessary.

 IGF-1 testing may be ordered, along with a GH stimulation test, when:

 - A child has symptoms of GH deficiency, such as a slowed growth rate and short stature

 - Adults have symptoms that a healthcare practitioner suspects may be due to a GH deficiency, such as decreased bone density, fatigue, adverse changes to lipid levels, and reduced exercise tolerance.
 However, testing for IGF-1 deficiency is not routine in adults who have these symptoms; GH and IGF-1 deficiencies are only very rare causes of these disorders.